telerik/winforms-docs/gridview/exporting-data/spreadstream-export.md

 ### RowCreated

 Occurs when a new row is created in current worksheet.
-This is suitable place to set any row properties (like height) and/or add any indent cells.
+This is suitable place to set any row properties (like height) and/or add indent cells.

 #### Using RowCreated to set the rows height.